Weak amenability for dynamical systems

-In Section~2 we review the definitions and results surrounding the notion of a Herz--Schur multiplier of a $C^*$-dynamical system.
-Section~3 is motivated by the description of Herz--Schur multipliers as completely bounded multipliers of the Fourier algebra; we introduce a predual for (the enveloping von~Neumann algebra of) the reduced crossed product, consisting of vector-valued functions on the group, and describe the completely bounded multipliers of this space as certain Herz--Schur multipliers of the associated dynamical system.
-In Section~4 we define weak amenability of $C^*$- and $W^*$-dynamical systems, and characterise in terms of the completely bounded approximation property of the associated crossed product.
+In Section~\ref{sec:prelims} we review the definitions and results surrounding the notion of a Herz--Schur multiplier of a $C^*$-dynamical system.
+Section~\ref{sec:fourieralgebras} is motivated by the description of Herz--Schur multipliers as completely bounded multipliers of the Fourier algebra; we view the predual of (the enveloping von~Neumann algebra of) the reduced crossed product as consisting of vector-valued functions on the group, and describe the completely bounded multipliers of this space as certain Herz--Schur multipliers of the associated dynamical system.
+In Section~\ref{sec:weakamenability} we define weak amenability of $C^*$- and $W^*$-dynamical systems, and characterise in terms of the completely bounded approximation property of the associated crossed product.